Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Method

 where $(K, L)$ is the kernel sizes and $C$ is the number of input channels.
 Weight parameters $w$ and bias parameters $b$ are learned during training processes.

 The ResNet-50 model~\cite{ref:He2016}, a variant of ResNet with proven efficacy in image recognition tasks, forms the basis of our 2D CNN.
 This model processes three-channel images of time-frequency maps and includes 23,508,548 trainable parameters.
-Its application in gravitational wave signal detection has been validated in previous studies~\cite{ref:Menendez2021, ref:Wei2021_bns, ref:Wei2021_eccentric}.
+We adopt this model because it is one of the most widely used 2D CNNs in GW signal detection and has a similar number of layers to our 1D model.
+Its efficiency has been validated in previous studies~\cite{ref:Menendez2021, ref:Wei2021_bns, ref:Wei2021_eccentric}.